 Tip #6: Introducing the New House

 When you first arrive at the new house, let him explore outside.
-On leash, bring him around the entire house, let him sniff, mark, whatever he wants.
+On leash, bring him around the entire house, letting him sniff, mark, and do whatever he wants.
 While your dog is exploring, you should also be exploring any hidden dangers in the yard.
-Check the fencing, gates, any poisonous plants or other dangers.
+Check the fencing, gates, any poisonous plants, or other dangers.

 Tip #7: Settling in After Moving In